KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      Task dependencies: ['PV', 'SRCREV', 'SRC_URI', 'SRC_URI[`md5`sum]', 'SRC_URI[`sha256`sum]', 'base_do_fetch']
      ```
      > Note
-     > Functions (e.g. base_do_fetch) also count as variable dependencies.
+     > Functions (例如 base_do_fetch) also count as variable dependencies.
 These functions in turn depend on the variables they reference.

      The output of bitbake-dumpsig also includes the value each variable had, a list of dependencies for each variable, and BB_HASHBASE_WHITELIST information.